decodoku/Quantum_Programming_Tutorial/README.md

 Depending on your screen size, you may also need to pull the divider between source and console to the left and/or zoom out.

+Though the above method is the easiest, it can be a bit glitchy.
+See below for a better method.

 This tutorial is currently in beta, and so content will be added over time. **We are seeking any and all feedback throughout this process to help us build the finished product.
 You can use the survey [here](http://www.surveygizmo.com/s3/4213712/helloquantum-cl)**

 # Current modes of play